mongodb/mongodb-atlas-service-broker/README.md

 for connecting to the Atlas API should be passed as environment variables as specified in [Configuration](#configuration).
 These tests can be run with `go test -timeout 1h ./test`.
 The default timeout is 10 minutes which is normally too short for some of the tests, hence it's recommended to raise the timeout to 1 hour.
+As part of the integration tests a MongoDB connection is set up to test the generated credentials.
+For this test to not fail the testing host needs to be whitelisted in Atlas.

 Unit and integration tests can be run at once using `go test -timeout 1h ./...`.
 Remember to pass the necessary environment variables and raise the timeout limit.